lukeweston/SEGPlug/README.markdown

 Just so that we're very clear here, I'm not liable at all if you try and build this and it burns your house down and kills your family.

 This device uses a non-isolated, transformerless mains power supply, with the mains active serving as the local DC ground.
-What this means is that all parts of the device, including the microcontroller, XBee module, temperature sensor, light and PIR sensors if they're connected, are at mains potential when the device is powered up, and they are an electric shock hazard.
+What this means is that all parts of the device, including the microcontroller, XBee module, temperature sensor, and the light and PIR sensors if they're connected, are at mains potential when the device is plugged in, and they are an electric shock hazard.
 Do not not poke around with this device while it is powered up, with the device not mounted within a safe, insulated box, unless you know exactly what you're doing.

 Also, DO NOT plug the device into any kind of FTDI cable, ISP programmer or any other serial communications interface or programming interface while it is plugged into the mains.
-If you do, this will connect your computer's 5V rail across 240VAC, and your computer will be destroyed and will probably explode or something, as well as presenting an electric shock hazard.
+If you do, this will connect your computer's local DC ground to the 240VAC active, and your computer will be destroyed and will probably explode or something, as well as presenting an electric shock hazard.
 So don't do it.

 It's OK to plug those kinds of interfaces in for programming, obviously, just make damned sure that the mains is unplugged first.